HildoBijl/stepwise/frontend/src/ui/edu/exercises/README.md

 #### Forms and input fields

 The `ExerciseWrapper` wraps the exercise in a `Form` component.
 This allows you to use a variety of input fields.
-For instance, you can write `<IntegerInput name="ans" />`.
+For instance, you can write `<IntegerInput id="ans" />`.
 This does three things.

 - It places a nicely formatted input field in the exercise that only accepts integers.
 - It stores the entered number within the `Form` under the name `ans`.